pranav-kural/threejs-spaceship/README.md

 npm start
 ```

-To view `harmonograph.html`, open a browser and navigate to `http://localhost:5173/harmonograph.html`.
+Open a browser and navigate to `http://localhost:5173/`, or the address shown in console output.

-Vite may serve on a different port, so check the console output for the correct port.

 ## Dependencies